Where did the summer go?! As much fun as summer days have been, many parents and kids are already in back-to-school mode.

 A critical item missing from this checklist is a comprehensive eye exam!

-Every child deserves to be set up for success for the new school year, and scheduling your child for a comprehensive eye exam at Regional Eye Center in Americus, Montezuma, and Leesburg will help them achieve it.
+Every child deserves to be set up for success for the new school year, and scheduling your child for a comprehensive eye exam at Regional Eye Center in Americus, Leesburg, and will help them achieve it.

 Why Do Children Need Regular Eye Exams?

 For starters, children are like sponges and learn about the world through their senses.
 Research has shown that up to 80% of classroom learning occurs through a child’s vision.

 So it’s not surprising that children who can’t read what’s written on the board or who get headaches from doing their math homework feel frustrated.
 If your child is having trouble concentrating or acting out in class, they could have a vision problem.

 Issues with their vision can make it challenging to read, do written work, focus, catch a ball and even socialize with their peers.
 A child’s vision can affect every part of their life, both inside and outside the classroom.

 Many children don’t even realize they have a vision problem, or are unable to communicate what’s challenging for them.

 That's where a pediatric eye exam comes in.

 Your child’s eye doctor can do a comprehensive pediatric eye exam to assess your child’s eyesight, eye health and visual skills like eye teaming and tracking.
 In partnership with you, the eye doctor can ensure that your child receives the care they need.